FemiKwesi/Project-Management-Portfolio/README.md

 Project 3: Conflict Resolution and Team Accountability In the third exercise, I navigate a scenario involving a team member's underperformance, which is affecting the project deliverables and client satisfaction.
 I detail my approach to addressing performance issues respectfully and effectively, managing client expectations, and reinforcing team accountability.
 This exercise underscores my commitment to fostering a collaborative and high-performing team environment.

+Please click on the individual projects listed in the section above to view

 Each exercise includes a recorded presentation, where I walk through my thought process, problem-solving techniques, and key project management tools and methodologies used to tackle these situations.

 Thank you for exploring my project management journey!